Post Reply

 Editing FreeSync/VRR ranges:

-• For DisplayPort monitors, use the "Edit..." button at the top to edit the "V rate" under range limits, and make sure "Include if slot available" is checked.
+• For DisplayPort, use the "Edit..." button at the top to edit the "V rate" under range limits, and make sure "Include if slot available" is enabled.
 Note: NVIDIA has ranges hard-coded for some monitors.
 To get around this, change the device ID at the top to anything else, such as ABC1234 (3 letters, 4 hex digits).

 • For HDMI FreeSync, edit the "FreeSync range" data block in the CTA-861 extension block.